backdrop-contrib/search_api_autocomplete/README.txt

 To support autocompletion with a service class, the class has to support the "search_api_autocomplete" feature.
-This will necessitate the service class to have a getAutocompleteSuggestions() method as detailled in the interface in search_api_autocomplete.interface.php.
+This will necessitate the service class to have a getAutocompleteSuggestions() method as detailed in the interface in search_api_autocomplete.interface.php.

 - Supporting autocompletion on a search form